Bruce Berenyi: New York Mets

-Due to their core of young prospects, the perennial cellar-dwelling Mets were a surprising 33-25 when Berenyi joined them.
+Due to their core of young prospects, the cellar-dwelling Mets were a surprising 33-25 when Berenyi joined them.
 The Mets released veteran Mike Torrez in order to make room for Berenyi in their starting rotation, making Berenyi the Mets' oldest starter at 29 years old.

 He lost his first Mets start, but rebounded in his second, pitching seven shutout innings against the Expos before handing the ball to Doug Sisk.
 As a Met, Berenyi went 9–6 with a 3.76 ERA.